Sto Para Pente: Season 1 (2005-2006) summary

-Thirty years before the events of the series take place, a mysterious group (which is later revealed to include five men who went on to become wealthy and powerful) murdered a young woman after raping her.
+Thirty years before the events of the series take place, a mysterious group (which is later revealed to include five men of whom the four went on to become wealthy and powerful) murdered a young woman after raping her.
 The murderers managed to get away with it by manipulating events so that a scapegoat was imprisoned instead.
 They went on to eliminate anyone who tried to uncover the truth.
 One of these people include former Minister Evaggelos Stavrianidis, who is eventually murdered after attending a reception at a luxurious hotel in central Athens.
 The goal was to murder Stavrianidis by a slow-acting poison, the effects of which resemble those of a heart attack so that Stavrianidis would die alone in his house.
 This plan is foiled when Stavrianidis dies inside the broken-down elevator of the hotel, with five unrelated people bearing witness to his final moments, in which he tells them he was murdered and that the police can't be trusted.

 The five soon get to know each other and decide to go after the people who murdered Stavrianidis.
 After rescuing Stavrianidis' secretary from the enemies, they find about a known female fashionist that is in contract with the murderers.
 After trying to learn more by contracting the woman, they are lured and trapped by the man in black and his henchman, who capture the five and tie them up in a totally abandoned place, setting a time bomb to explode in an hour and to eventually kill them.
 Although about a quarter before the bomb explodes, they are rescued by Amalia, Theopoula and Sofia (Spyros' grandma), who appear there randomly and unexpectedly.
 When they are free, they continue their searches to extract justice.
 What brings them together, is that they have all lost someone very close to them in the past, and believe that bringing justice to this other murder will help avenge their loved ones' deaths.
 They soon find out that all their loved ones died in the same airplane disaster 14 years ago (December 2, 1991), which makes their connection even stronger.

 Later on, the five discover that the late Minister was, in his youth, the prosecutor in the trial of the man falsely accused of the young woman's murder.
 After the man's conviction, Stavrianidis came to realize the prisoner's innocence and set out to undo his false judgment.
 Not being able to expose the crime to the authorities (30 years had since passed and thus the statute of limitations had run out), Stavrianidis attempted to capture the real culprits by exposing an economic scandal regarding an off-shore company that the murderers used for money laundering.